-A measure of shape tells us how symmetrical or asymmetrical a set of data is.
+A measure of shape can tell us how symmetrical or asymmetrical a set of data is.
 Skewness is a measure of shape, and can be negative (skewed to the left, or negatively skewed), 0 (symmetrical), or positive (skewed to the right, or positively skewed).
 This can be demonstrated via the histograms below:

 It is also useful to know whether our data are unimodal (one mode), bimodal (two modes), or multimodal (more than two modes).
 For example: